nodejs/node/doc/api/fs.md

 After the read is completed, a `Promise` is returned that will be resolved with an [`fs.Dirent`][], or `null` if there are no more directory entries to read.

-_Directory entries returned by this function are in no particular order as provided by the operating system's underlying directory mechanisms._
+Directory entries returned by this function are in no particular order as provided by the operating system's underlying directory mechanisms.
+Entries added or removed while iterating over the directory may or may not be included in the iteration results.

 ### dir.read(callback)
 <!-- YAML